ahhz/raster/README.md

 See the [full documentation](./documentation/raster.md) for details.

-This library was previously called Blink Raster, but it is now renamed to avoid any confussion with the Chromium Blink library.
+This library was previously called Blink Raster, but it is now renamed to avoid any confusion with the Chromium Blink library.